ShaniNahaissi/qr_code_app/README.md

-# QR Maker with FastAPI
+# QR Maker with Streamlit
-A QR code generator project using FastAPI.
+A QR code generator project using Streamlit.

 ## Quick start